brightchat/bright-chatbot/README.md

 ### Deploy to your Cloud Infrastructure in AWS

 There is a handy CloudFormation script that you can use to easily deploy the Application on your own AWS account with just a few commands.
+The deployed application will be ready to use with the Twilio Provider and the DynamoDB backend.
+It will also be highly scalable and fault tolerant by using AWS' family of serverless resources.

-The script handles the creation of the DynamoDB tables, the creation of the Lambda functions, and an API Gateway endpoint that can be used as the Callback URL on Twilio.
+The cloudformation stack handles the creation of the DynamoDB tables, the creation of the Lambda functions, and an API Gateway endpoint that can be used as the Callback URL of your Twilio messaging service.

 **Just go to the `deploy/cloudformation` directory and follow [these instructions](deploy/cloudformation/README.md) to deploy the application.**